deftio/xelp/README.md

 * Each function can also have an optional help string.
 * Single-key mode for immediate menus or actions (w/o having to pressing ENTER)
 	* programmer supplied actions (key presses or cmds) switch btw single key or cmd-line modes.
-* Thru-mode allows redirection of key strokes to another peripheral w/o any parsing (useful for debugging modems or other peripherals)
+* Thru-mode allows redirection of key strokes to another peripheral w/o any parsing (useful for debugging modems or other peripherals with their own command sets)
 	* thru-mode is switchable on the fly at runtime and can be redirected or compiled out.
 	* example: use thru-mode to on-the-fly connect to a modem and type in AT commands then switch back to CLI mode when done allowing graceful switching between CLI and peripheral command sets
 * Tokenizer output available for user supplied functions that need to parse params